Last Updated on

-The high fat content and beneficial nutritional profile of coconut products makes them healthy additions to a well-formulated ketogenic diet.
+The high fat content and beneficial nutritional profile of coconut products makes them healthy additions to a well-formulated keto diet.
 Coconut flour is used in many low-carb baked goods.
 Coconut oil can be used for sauteing and pan-frying, coconut milk is useful in ketogenic green smoothies, and coconut cream can be used in a warm keto breakfast cereal.

 If you prefer dairy-free recipes, coconut milk, coconut oil and coconut cream are suitable replacements for dairy milk, butter and cream.
 Usually, coconut products can replace dairy products in equal amounts with a 1:1 ratio.